I took a day trip to Granada last week to hunt out street art.

 Granada’s most famous graffiti artist is Raúl Ruiz, who goes under the name of El Niño de las Pintura (painting boy).
 You can see examples of his work everywhere, such as his take of the thinker, on the side of Molinos hotel.

 In the same area is Santa Domingo school, which is covered with all kinds of pictures.
-This time not the work of El Niño, but rather a giant free-for-all.
+This time it’s not the work of El Niño, but rather a giant free-for-all.